 Fraud is defined as “the crime of obtaining money or property by deceiving people” and also the “action contrary to truth and righteousness, which harms the person against whom it is committed.”
 Fraud can be camouflaged in different ways but its essence is always the same, harming another person to achieve personal benefit.
-When I say person I do not only refer to individuals but also to entities, such as, organizations, government agencies and companies.
-Fraud affects us all directly or indirectly but in many cases we cannot identify it as such until a thorough investigation is carried out.
+When I say “person” I do not only refer to individuals but also to entities, such as organizations, government agencies, and companies.
+Fraud affects us all directly or indirectly but in many cases, we cannot identify it as such until a thorough investigation is carried out.

-One day a woman called my office with the following case: “I am the secretary of a small humanitarian organization whose task is to raise funds through of public activities and events to help needy families in certain poor areas of our country.
+One day a woman called my office with the following case: “I am the secretary of a small humanitarian organization whose task is to raise funds through public activities and events to help needy families in certain poor areas of our country.
 Each member of the board has responsibilities in different events and one of those responsibilities is to keep the cash collected until their formal delivery to the treasurer.
-At the last meeting of the board, two of our directors were assaulted when they were in their way to the meeting to deliver the cash.
-The assailants, with their faces covered, broke the windows of the vehicle, and beat the two of them.
+At the last meeting of the board, two of our directors were assaulted when they were on their way to the meeting to deliver the cash.
+The assailants, with their faces covered, broke the windows of the vehicle and beat the two of them.
 The assailants fled with the money.
 We reported the incident to the police but we need your help to clarify if one of the assailants was a former member of the organization who was expelled by unfair behavior in the past.”

 As I continued to discover the details of the case, I was recalling one of those movies from the Far West where this type of “robbery” was a common thing, but in the 21st century, when money can be transferred through banks, cash looks like a movie thing.
 Nevertheless, it remains a possible crime, so accept to take the case classifying it originally as “assault with robbery”, but this classification changed a few days later.